WHAT IS THUNDER ?

 The type of clouds that causes thunderstorms are called Cumulonimbus clouds.

-As light travels quicker than sound, that is why we see the lightning first, before we hear the thunder.
+As light travels quicker than sound, this is why we see the lightning first, before we hear the thunder.

 During a thunderstorm, the air and moisture is much warmer than it would be on a typical rainy wet day.